Forest School

 Forest School Blog

-The class started their afternoon with a game of ‘fox and rabbits’ to warm themselves up on the chilly afternoon read more
+Oaks Class started their afternoon with a game of ‘fox and rabbit’.
+They worked really well as a class, and read more

-It was great to see the perseverance of the children getting themselves ready, with their wellies and waterproofs as a read more
+It was great to see the perseverance of the children getting themselves ready; with their wellies and waterproofs to venture read more